AustinPriesel-Skillable/DPAI-110-aipwrdanlytcmsfbrcdepth/Labguides/Usecase 01/Usecase01.md

 write it as a delta table in the **Tables** section of the lakehouse to persist with the data.

-8. Use the **+ Code** icon below the cell output to add a new code cell to the notebook, and enter the following code in it.
+3. Use the **+ Code** icon below the cell output to add a new code cell to the notebook, and enter the following code in it.
 Click on **▷ Run cell** button and review the output

-    >[!note]In this cell, you create a temporary Spark view by joining three tables, do group by to generate aggregation, and rename a few of the columns.
+    In this cell, you create a temporary Spark view by joining three tables, do group by to generate aggregation, and rename a few of the columns.